 Unified CEO Kevin Jakel stated, “We are pleased with the Nonend IPR institution.
 Unfortunately, due to the high cost of litigation, many questionable patents are licensed that should never have issued in the first place.
 Outcomes like the Nonend IPR institution serve to disrupt the NPE patent monetization, but do so without perpetuating the cycle of companies facing needless and expensive NPE litigation.”

-A copy of the institution decision is found below.
+A copy of the institution decision can be found on our PTAB portal.